Capital Gains Tax

 You can see a full list of what might go in the 'any other information' box on page 9 of the HMRC notes for SA108.

-If you still have any questions, untied can help you with this - please contact us via the link below.
+If you still have any questions, untied can help you with this - just contact us via the link below.